PaddlePaddle/docs/doc/fluid/user_guides/howto/prepare_data/feeding_data_en.rst

   Here the middle dimension of :code:`sentence` is batch size.
 This type of data layout is applied in fixed-length recurrent neural networks.

-.. _user_guide_paddle_support_data_types:
+.. _user_guide_paddle_support_data_types_en:

 Data types supported by Fluid
 -------------------------------

 Data types supported by PaddlePaddle Fluid contains:

-   * float16： supported by part of operations
+   * float16: supported by part of operations
    * float32: major data type of real number
    * float64: minor data type of real number, supported by most operations
    * int32: minor data type of labels
    * int64: major data type of labels
    * uint64: minor data type of labels